arez/arez/README.md

 # Credit

 * The toolkit began life as an attempt to port [Mobx](https://mobx.js.org/) to java.
-Not all of the Mobx primitives make sense in a java world.
-There were also places where it was felt that we could improve on the Mobx model, at least in our environment.
-The idea of a "port" was discarded and it became a reimplementation of similar concepts.
+Not all of the Mobx primitives made sense in a java world.
+There were also places where it was felt that we could improve on the Mobx model, at least for our environment.
+The idea of a "port" was soon discarded and Arez became a reimplementation of similar concepts.
 However there are some places (i.e. `Transaction.completeTracking()`) where the Mobx heritage is clear.
-Credit goes to Michel Weststrate and the Mobx team for their amazing conceptual model and some inspirational talks.
+Credit goes to Michel Weststrate and the Mobx team for their clean conceptual model and some inspirational talks.

 * Other frameworks that influenced the development of Arez include;
   - [Meteor Tracker](https://docs.meteor.com/api/tracker.html)